Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 We have all been there.
 There's an urgent problem.
 There's software that should resolve it and make everything great.

 So we get it.
 And install it, and then someone doesn't quite finish installing it.
-And something doesn't work properly.
+And something doesn't work correctly.
 Or someone leaves, and now no one knows how to fix that one thing, and everyone spends time working around it.

 And we have to upgrade it every few months in some complicated ritual.
-And the renewals just seem to get more expensive and complicated every year...
+And the renewals seem to get more expensive and complex every year.

 This is technical debt.
 It's the well-meant shortcut we took to speed something up.
 And now, it's unmanaged and not being repaid.
 The business is paying 'interest' on it.
 And like a lot of credit, the interest can be destructive.

 ## Symptoms

-* If technology or process decisions require meetings to work around or make decisions, you probably have technical debt.
+* You probably have technical debt if technology or process decisions require meetings to work around or make decisions.
 * If changes take a long time to make, and as such, decisions to make changes take a long time as well, you probably have technical debt.
 * If simple changes or expectable business requirements take a long time to be delivered, you probably have technical debt.
-* If your developers always estimate far too low and deliver way later, then you probably have technical debt.
+* If your developers estimate too low and deliver too late, you probably have technical debt.
 * If you use technology in your business, you probably have technical debt.

 ## The scale of the issue

-In a 2020 survey, McKinsey asked a group of CIOs who are part of a panel, what percentage of their budget was being diverted to managing tech debt, and they responded that 10-20% was typical.
+In a 2020 survey, McKinsey asked a group of CIOs on a panel what percentage of their budget was diverted to managing tech debt, and they responded that 10-20% was typical.

-More worrying was the statistic that CIOs felt the value of the technical assets was made up of 20-40% tech debt, before depreciation.
+More worrying was the statistic that CIOs felt the value of the technical assets was made up of 20-40% tech debt before depreciation.

-More recently, a repeat of this study found that 60% of CIOs felt their organisation's tech debt had perceptibly increased over the past three years.
+More recently, a repeat of this study found that 60% of CIOs felt their organization's tech debt had perceptibly increased over the past three years.

 On a more positive note, the same whitepaper quoted a former CIO at a major cloud provider: